This is the third part of ‘The Captive of True Love’. So, if you are new here. Please first read the previous chapters here.

 Current me would have simply taken this as a big coincidence.
 But, for my 16-year-old self, it was a sign from the universe.

-Priya was the type of girl that I loved in movies: the fun loving girl who is also grounded in reality, someone who knows more about the world than me and yet chooses not to give an eff about it.
+Priya was the type of girl that I loved in movies: the fun-loving girl who is also grounded in reality, someone who knows more about the world than me and yet chooses not to give an eff about it.
 She was that girl who shared my taste in music and love quoting corny dialogues from the movies.
 I have always liked her, from the first time we met.

 As I stated earlier, I used to think that she looks far prettier than Prapti.
-Priya was a tennis player, a dancer and a swimmer, Maybe that was the secret of her picturesque figure.
+Priya was a tennis player, a dancer, and a swimmer, Maybe that was the secret of her picturesque figure.

 I almost had started falling for her last year.
-But after district competition, she stopped coming to the tennis court and we lost the contact.
+But after the district competition, she stopped coming to the tennis court and we lost contact.
 Besides, She was a rich kid, a student at Westview Highschool, where my dad was working as a school bus driver.
 Thus despite having a crush on her, I never let my feelings grow.

-Thanks to her dad for beating the shit out of one guy who had proposed her.
+Thanks to her dad for beating the shit out of one guy who had proposed to her.
 That helped a lot for staying at arm’s distance from her.

 To whom am I kidding?
 I never stopped thinking about her.

-To me, Priya was the sun which was constantly pulling me and brightening my day, however to her, maybe, I was just one of the million stars in the night sky.
+To me, Priya was the sun that was constantly pulling me and brightening my day, however to her, maybe, I was just one of the million stars in the night sky.
 I wasn’t sure whether she even remembers me.